python/cpython/Doc/library/xml.etree.elementtree.rst

 .. function:: iterparse(source, events=None, parser=None)

-   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or file object containing XML data.  *events* is a list of events to report back.
+   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or :term:`file object` containing XML data.  *events* is a list of events to report back.
 If omitted, only "end" events are reported.  *parser* is an optional parser instance.
 If not given, the standard :class:`XMLParser` parser is used.
 Returns an :term:`iterator` providing ``(event, elem)`` pairs.